chids/chids/README.md

-I can occasionally be heard shouting _"We should rewrite everything in Erlang!"_, _"All corporate circus is good circus!"_ and _"Let's fire all the programmers, I can go first!"_.
-I also kinda like not to like computers, which is bittersweet.
+All corporate circus is good circus™